NativeScript/plugins/packages/contacts/README.md

 });
 ```

-#### getContactsByName: Find all contacts whose name matches.
+### Getting a contact
+To find all contacts matching a certain name, use the `getContactsByName()` method.
 Returns an array of contact data.

 ```ts
 import { Contacts } from '@nativescript/contacts';